giellalt/lang-vro/vro.md

 * Yaml: **N-jalg, N-hain**

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/propernouns.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/propernouns.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/affixes/propernouns.lexc)</small>

+---

+Adjective inflection
 The VÕRO language adjectives compare.

 LEXICON A_1HANS1A  1 hanśa:hanśa